Curious About Your Family History?

 Abstracts of Land Records, Volume 8 can be purchased on Amazon.com.
 Click here to buy your copy.

 You can make the most of your time by doing some research online before you arrive.
 More than 5,000 of our books are now listed in the Anne Arundel County Public Library catalog.
 We’ve also posted indexes of our Bible records, genealogy (surname) files, and more here on our website.
 And we are working on an index for our Anne Arundel County obituary records.
 Take a few minutes to check these resources at home so you can head straight to the information you need when you arrive.
 We hope to see you soon at the Kuethe Library!

 Join Us on Facebook

 Already on Facebook?
 Log in to your Facebook page, then enter and choose Anne Arundel Genealogical Society in the search box, and ask to join.
-We have just reached 521 AAGS Facebook Group members!
+We have reached over 1,000 AAGS Facebook Group members nationwide!